Negative Sampling in Recommendation: A Survey and Future Directions: Necessity and Challenges of Negative sampling

 \subsection{Challenges of Negative Sampling in Recommendation}

-Real-world recommendation applications still face fundamental challenges with the false negative problem, the trade-off among accuracy, efficiency, and stability, and the universality across different tasks, goals, and datasets. \begin{itemize} \item How to precisely identify negative feedback with the substantial knowledge in recommender systems? \item How to balance the accuracy, efficiency and stability in model training? \item How to handle multiple scenarios with diverse objectives and data availability in recommendation? \end{itemize}
+Real-world recommendation applications still face fundamental challenges with the false negative problem, the trade-off among accuracy, efficiency, and stability, and the universality across different tasks, goals, and datasets. \begin{itemize}[leftmargin=*, topsep=0.2pt,parsep=0pt] \item How to precisely identify negative feedback with the substantial knowledge in recommender systems? \item How to balance the accuracy, efficiency and stability in model training? \item How to handle multiple scenarios with diverse objectives and data availability in recommendation? \end{itemize}